|

 dependability that no LMG has exceeded.
 It was derived from the excellent Czech

-previously captured by the Japanese and later by the Chinese, while the latter were
+guns previously captured by the Japanese and later by the Chinese, while the latter were

 Canadian built contract guns made for the Nationalist Chinese forces before the Communists